-Seals are still hunted occasionally in Iceland due to their damage to fishing equipment and how they pass ringworm to fish stocks.
+Seals are still hunted occasionally in Iceland due to their damage to fishing equipment and passing ringworm to fish stocks.
 Some are still hunted on private property for fur.

 These practices have come under increasing examination as the seal-watching industry has boomed, especially since the opening of the Icelandic Seal Center in Hvammstangi, dedicated to researching these animals and raising awareness about their threats.

-Two species of seal live on Iceland’s shores permanently: the harbor seal and the grey seal.
+Two seal species live permanently on Iceland’s shores: the harbor seal and the grey seal.

-They are not the only species to frequent Icelandic waters, however.
-Harp, bearded, hooded, and ringed seals are all occasional visitors, and even walruses are sometimes seen in the Westfjords.
+They’re not the only species to frequent Icelandic waters, however.
+Harp, bearded, hooded, and ringed seals are occasional visitors, and even walruses are sometimes seen in the Westfjords.

-Puffins are considered rare and elusive birds in most of the world, but there is a wealth of them in Iceland.
+Puffins are considered rare and elusive birds in most of the world, but there’s a wealth of them in Iceland.

 Their arrival in April and May marks the beginning of summer, and they can be easily seen up close in many parts of the country until August.

-Approximately sixty percent of the world’s North Atlantic puffins breed in Iceland’s cliffs, and millions of nesting pairs exist.
+Approximately 60 percent of the world’s North Atlantic puffins breed in Iceland’s cliffs, and millions of nesting pairs exist.

-These birds do not like to roost anywhere where there are not others of their species, so wherever you can find one, you are likely to see hundreds more.
+These birds do not like to roost anywhere where there are no others of their species, so wherever you can find one, you are likely to see hundreds more.

 Puffins can be appreciated by boat and by land.
-From Reykjavík’s Old Harbor, it is easy to jump on an hour-long tour to one of two islands, Lundy and Akurey, just out in the bay, where they nest in the thousands.
+From Reykjavik’s Old Harbor, it's easy to jump on an hour-long tour to one of two islands, Lundy and Akurey, just out in the bay, where they nest in the thousands.

 These vessels are small enough to get close to the rocky shores, and many tours include binoculars so you can see them even more clearly.
 Many whale-watching tours also include a detour to these islands.

-Those traveling to the Westfjords in summer need not even board a boat to see puffins.
-The Látrabjarg cliffs, which are up to 440 meters high and stretch for 14 kilometers, are impressive in their own right, but the wealth of birdlife makes them awe-inspiring.
+Those traveling to the Westfjords need not even board a boat to see puffins in summer.
+The Latrabjarg cliffs, which are up to 1,444 feet (440 meters) high and stretch for 8.7 miles (14 kilometers), are impressive in their own right, but the wealth of birdlife makes them awe-inspiring.

-By walking along the edge of this cliff, it is possible to get within arm’s length of the nesting puffins.
+Walking along the edge of this cliff makes it possible to get within arm’s length of the nesting puffins.
 They have no fear of people and will only fly off if someone tries to touch them.
 At such proximity, the details of their painted beaks and adorable expression are on clear display.

 As is well-documented, Icelanders have quite a penchant for unusual meats.
-Therefore, it is the only country in the world where you can spend the day watching puffins, then enjoy one for dinner.
+Therefore, it's the only country in the world where you can spend the day watching puffins, then enjoy one for dinner.

-Puffins are by far the most popular bird in Iceland, but this little island has an enormous wealth of avian life.
+Puffins are the most popular bird in Iceland, but this tiny island has an enormous wealth of avian life.

 You can also find Arctic terns and sea eagles around the coasts.
-There is an equal amount of diversity in freshwater; Lake Mývatn alone is home to fourteen different duck species, as well as geese and whooper swans.
+There’s an equal amount of diversity in freshwater; Myvatn Lake alone is home to 14 different duck species and geese and whooper swans.

 Outside of aquatic environments, there are even more species: gyrfalcons, golden plovers, snipes, and ptarmigans all call the island home.

 However, no discussion about the birds of Iceland would be complete without a mention of the raven.
-While this is one of the world’s most widely spread animals, they are very common here and revered for their intelligence and importance to Icelandic folklore and pagan beliefs.
+While this is one of the world’s most widespread animals, they’re ubiquitous here and revered for their intelligence and importance to Icelandic folklore and pagan beliefs.

 Photo by Hans-Jurgen Mager

-Contrary to the belief of many, polar bears do not have a permanent population in Iceland.
-Very occasionally, however, they come from Greenland on ice-floes and land in the Westfjords.
+Contrary to what many think, polar bears do not have a permanent population in Iceland.
+Occasionally, however, they come from Greenland on ice-floes and land in the Westfjords.

-Unfortunately, when they arrive, they are likely to be starving, and as one of the few animals known to hunt humans, pose a significant threat to those living in the region.
+Unfortunately, when they arrive, they’re likely to be starving, and therefore pose a pose a significant threat to those living in the region.

-Considering this and the cost of capturing, bringing to health, and returning the polar bear to its home (estimated at 75,000 Euros), they are killed upon arrival.
+Considering this and the cost of capturing, bringing to health, and returning the polar bear to its home (estimated at 85,000 USD), they’re killed upon arrival.

-The last polar bear seen in Iceland was in July of 2016.
-As the climate changes and more ice melts, it is expected that more and more will start to arrive.
+The last polar bear seen in Iceland was in July 2016.
+As the climate changes and more ice melts, it's expected that more and more will start to arrive.

 In just over a millennium, Iceland has come a long way from being a stark island with only one creature walking its land.

-Now, if you travel through any part of the country, you will at least see a vast wealth of domestic life thriving in the harsh climate.
-If you know where to look, you are likely to find much more.
+Now, if you travel through any part of the country, you’ll at least see a vast wealth of domestic life thriving in the harsh climate.
+You are likely to find much more if you know where to look.
 From the great whales to the runaway rodents, Iceland’s animals and wildlife are ever shaping this nation’s character.